wp-plugins/relevanssi/readme.txt

 * Known issue: Custom post types and private posts is problematic - I'm using default 'read_private_*s' capability, which might not always work.
 * Known issue: There are reported problems with custom posts combined with custom taxonomies, the taxonomy restriction doesn't necessarily work.
 * Known issue: Phrase matching is only done to post content; phrases don't match to category titles and other content.
-* To-do: The stop word list management needs small improvements.
+* To-do: The stop word list management needs improvements.
-* To-do: Improve the display of query logs.
-Any requests?
-What information would you like to see, what would be helpful?
 * To-do: Option to set the number of search results returned.

 == Thanks ==